Codecademy/EventHub/README.md

 ```

 #### eventHub.alias()
-The method links the given user to the automatically generated user.
-Typically, you only want to call this method once, and right after the user successfully signs up.
+This method links the given user to the automatically generated user.
+Typically, you only want to call this method once -- right after the user successfully signs up.
 ```javascript
 eventHub.alias('chengtao@codecademy.com');
 ```

 #### eventHub.identify()
-The method tells the library instead of using the automatically generated user information, use the given information instead.
+This method tells the library instead of using the automatically generated user information, use the given information instead.
 ```javascript
 eventHub.identify('chengtao@codecademy.com', {
   user_property_1: 'value1',